tytydraco/yessleep/out/We_Should_Have_Never_Summoned_Cupid.md

 In the days that followed, our love intensified, a burning passion that consumed every waking moment.

 "I've never felt this way before," Mia confessed one night, after a night of passionate lovemaking.
 Her eyes gleamed with an intensity that both thrilled and scared me.
-"I was like..."
+"It was like..."

 "...You felt what I felt," I complete her thought.